-NATIONAL SURGEON: Shall be a medical officer or a licensed physician able to perform such duties as pertain to his office.
-He will also normally serve as National Heroes of ’76 Surgeon.
+9. NATIONAL SURGEON: The National Surgeon shall be a medical doctor or a licensed physician able to perform such duties as pertain to his office.
+He may also be appointed to serve as National Surgeon of the Heroes of ’76.
+If a medical doctor or licensed physician is not available to serve as such, a licensed a Licensed Veterinarian, Nurse Practitioner or Registered Nurse may be elected to serve.

-NATIONAL HISTORIAN: Shall, in coordination with the National Secretary-Treasurer, ensure the collection, compilation and maintenance of historical data pertaining to the Order and the Heroes of ’76.
-He will also normally serve as National Heroes of ’76 Historian.
+10 NATIONAL HISTORIAN: The National Historian shall, in coordination with the National Secretary-Treasurer, ensure the collection, compilation and maintenance of historical data pertaining to the Order and to the Heroes of ’76.
+He may also be appointed to serve as National Historian of the Heroes of ’76.

-REPORTS: Each of the above officers shall submit a brief written report of the activities of his office to the National President at the National Convention and the Mid-winter Meeting.
-Simultaneously they shall be prepared to report to the Sojourners assembled upon call of the National President.
+11. REPORTS: Each of the above National Officers shall submit a brief written report of the activities of his office to the National President at the National Convention for publication and to the delegates.
+They may also be asked by the National President to submit such a written report at the Mid-Winter Meeting.
+They should also be prepared to orally report to the National Sojourners assembled at either meeting upon the call of the National President.

-NATIONAL TRUSTEES: Shall have the general supervision and control over the budget, finances, properties, investments, and audits of National Sojourners, Incorporated.
-Specific duties and operation are detailed in National Regulation 8.1.1.
+12. NATIONAL TRUSTEES: The National Trustees shall have the general supervision and control over the budget, finances, properties, investments, and audits of National Sojourners, Incorporated.
+Their specific duties and responsibilities are detailed in reference (g).

-COMMITTEE OF 33: Shall be the principal advisory body to the National President in matters of general interest/importance.
-Specific duties and operations are detailed in National Regulation 8.1.2.
+13. COMMITTEE OF 33: The Committee of 33 shall be the principal advisory body to the National President in matters of general interest/importance to the Order.
+Their specific duties and responsibilities are detailed in reference (h).

-PAST NATIONAL PRESIDENTS, PAST NATIONAL COMMANDERS, AND EMERITUS SOJOURNERS: Are ex-officio non-voting members of all National level Committees whose experience and wise counsel are necessary to ensure the vitality and stability of the Order,
+14. PAST NATIONAL PRESIDENTS, PAST NATIONAL COMMANDERS, AND EMERITUS MEMBERS: The Past National Presidents, Past National Commanders and Emeritus Members are ex-officio non-voting members of all national level committees.
+Because of their experience, their wise counsel is solicited to ensure the vitality and stability of the Order.

-Any National Officer who has two consecutive absences from required meetings without prior approval by the National President or appropriate committee chairman will automatically vacate their position.
+15. A currently active and serving National Officer (excluding Past National Presidents, Past National Commanders and Emeritus Members) who has two consecutive absences from required meetings without prior approval by the National President or the appropriate committee chairman will automatically be deemed to have vacated their position.

 ATTEST:

-NELSON O. NEWCOMBE NORMAN R. SNYDER
+WILLIAM R. SANNER EDWARD W. NOLTE

-National Secretary National President
+National Secretary-Treasurer National President